-In 1975 all MGs (Midgets and Bs) – not just the GT’s – that left the Abingdon factory were adorned with gold colour MG badges front and back instead of the standard silver colour badges to celebrate 50 years of MG.
-This is as well as producing the 751 special edition jubilee year MGB GTs that also had these badges plus the special colour scheme and stripes.
-Apart from these external badges all these cars had a gold (yellow) backed motif in the centre of the steering wheel horn push, and all these 1975 cars that went to N America also had a special plate attached to the dashboard commemorating this jubilee year as well.
+In 1975 all MGs (Midgets and Bs) – not just the limited edition GT’s – that left the Abingdon factory were adorned with gold colour MG badges front and rear instead of the standard silver colour badges to celebrate 50 years of MG.
+This is as well as producing the 751 limited edition jubilee year MGB GTs that also had these badges plus the special colour scheme and stripes.
+Apart from these external badges all these cars had a gold (yellow) backed motif in the centre of the steering wheel horn push, and all the cars that went to N America also had a special plate attached to the dashboard commemorating this jubilee year as well.

 The picture of the front badge above is made up from a rubber bumper front badge mounted on a chrome bumper badge to fit my RB to CB conversion.
 The others are the boot badge and the steering wheel emblem – which was in fact a yellow inset over the original red colour background.

 The other pictures are extracts from Clausagers book ORIGINAL MGB giving details of dates and body ID numbers when these changes were made.

 So it could be said that all owners of 1975 MG cars have in fact got a short of “special edition”!!